Your cart is empty

 TRAVEL /

-The Alpride E2 System doesn’t use a traditional gas canister or cartridge deemed unsafe for air travel nor does it utilize a lithium-ion battery.
+The Alpride E2 System doesn’t use a traditional gas canister or cartridge deemed unsafe for air travel, nor does it utilize a lithium-ion battery.
 Both the E1 and E2 systems are TSA-approved for convenient airline travel and can be stored and shipped without restriction.

 PRICE /

-The second generation Aspect 16 Pak has increased in price to $1,199.99 from the $999.99 price of its predecessor.
+The second generation Aspect 16 Pak has increased in price compared to its predecessor.
 This price hike matches the trend we’re seeing all across the industry.
-The Aspect 16 is a high-demand item, you will see pricing fluctuate according to that supply and demand.
+The Aspect 16 is a high-demand item, and pricing may fluctuate according to supply and demand.
 We believe it’s worth the added cost, especially when compared to traditional canister-powered airbag packs.
-One of the benefits of an electric pack is that it is a one-time purchase.
-Canister airbag packs generally cost money to refill and you could be seeing costs of up to $175 for a refill and hazmat shipping.
-That’s just the cost of one refill.
-Say you deploy your canister airbag three times this season (maybe by accident, maybe not), you will end up spending up to 500 dollars just for three deployments.
-Electronic airbags can be used and reused with no added cost.

 HOW IT COMPARES /